IBM/aspera-cli/README.md

 Optionally, it is possible to create a new organization-specific "integration", i.e. client application identification.
 For this, specify the option: `--use-generic-client=no`.

-This will guide you through the steps to create.

-If the wizard does not detect the application but you know the application, you can force it using option `query`:
+If you already know the application, and want to limit the detection to it, use option `query`:

 ```bash
 ascli config wizard --query=aoc